Staff of 2018

 Hello Camp Kinneret families!

-My name is Rebecca Starr and I am so excited to be back at camp, this time as Program Director, for the 2017 season!!
-This will be my 12th summer in the CYJ movement and my 5th on the Camp Kinneret staff team.
-In previous summers, I have acted as Giborim staff member and Unit Head, and am now so happy to be your Program Director.
+My name is Rebecca Starr and I am so excited to be returning as your Program Director for the 2018 season!!
+This will be my 13th summer in the CYJ movement and my 6th on the Camp Kinneret staff team.
 I first started at camp as a Gib/Gosh camper, when I was 10 years old.
 All I can tell you about that summer is that I went home angry that my parents didn’t send me earlier!
 (I still love them though).

 Camp Kinneret is a very special place.
 In my years at camp I have learned more about myself as than I could have ever imagined.
-It has shaped and developed me into a leader and helped me understand the importance of camp; a place where each child has the opportunity to grow and learn new skills, in an open and comfortable environment, all while having fun!
-Each summer is always so different because of the uniqueness that each madrich and chanich brings to our chevra (sorry, I know that’s a lot of “ch’s” – a fun tongue twister to try out!).
+It has shaped and developed me into a leader and helped me understand the importance of camp; a place where each child has the opportunity to grow and learn new skills in an open and comfortable environment, all while having fun.
+Each summer is always so different because of the uniqueness that each madrich/a and chanich/a brings to our chevra.
 Our camp prides itself on being a family – whether you are the oldest camper, youngest camper, or a staff member, we all care and look out for each other.
-I’m super excited for our family to reunite and to welcome all the new faces at Camp this summer.
+I’m so excited for our family to reunite and to welcome all the new faces at camp this summer.